MuckRock/maternal-mortality/README.md

 **March 10, 2023: We have included a statement from the CDC's National Center for Health Statistics that addresses discrepancies in the number of pregnancy-related deaths in North Carolina, between the CDC and state vital records counts.**

+**March 14, 2023: We added columns showing raw death counts and live births in cdc_maternal_mortality_rate_by_race.csv, cdc_maternal_mortality_rate_by_state.csv, and cdc_maternal_mortality_rate_ethnicity.csv files to show how rates were calculated.
+We also updated the multiracial rate for 2021 since it was previously suppressed by CDC due to low count.**

 ## Glossary of maternal mortality terms

 | term | description